 Fast Baseboard Cleaning

 Baseboards often go unnoticed, which is why they can be difficult to clean after being ignored for too long.
 Although your baseboards might be caked in dust, dirt, and shoe scuffs, there is a simple way to clean them fast.
 Mr. Clean Magic Erasers do amazing work, though they can be a bit pricey.
-I recommend making your own if you’ve got the time!
+Here’s something that I’m not ashamed to say I learned from TikTk – use melamine sponges!!

 Toilet Bowl Cleaner